dlb007/David-starter-academic-NEW/content/authors/admin/_index.md

   - course: Doctor of Philosphy in Texts and Technology (Digital Media)
     institution: University of Central Florida
     year: 2023
-  - course: Master of Fine Arts in Feature Film Production
+  - course: Master of Fine Arts in Emerging Media (Feature Film Production)
     institution: University of Central Florida
     year: 2020
-  - course: Master of Business Administration in Entrepreneurship
+  - course: Master of Business Administration (Entrepreneurship)
     institution: University of Central Florida
     year: 2018
   - course: Bachelor of Science in Liberal Studies